ygrenzinger/devoxx2020-contract-testing/README.md

 - A base testing class is mandatory and configure the parent class of generated test classes.
 It handles the context needed for the tests.
 You have to configure the location of base contract class available here `com.devoxx.inventory.contracts.ContractsBase` by configuring the maven plugin with line `<baseClassForTests>` (see here)[https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract-maven-plugin/junit.html].
 - run `mvn clean test` to see the plugin generate tests in this class `_target/generated-test-sources_/.../ContractVerifierTest.java`.
 You can run it as a typical java test class.
 - The contract `shoudRetrieveAllBooks` should pass now.
 To better understand, the [Groovy DSL documentation is here](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#contract-dsl)
 - Uncomment the test `shoudRetrieveBook`.
+You need to generate again the contract tests. to go fast, use the `spring-cloud-contract:generateTests` goal of plugin directly.
 It fails due to wrong url in the controller.
 You can easily correct it.
 You can also see the use of [dynamic and regex properties](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#contract-dsl-dynamic-properties)
 -  **important** : understand the _$(consumer/stub/client(...), producer/test/server(...))_
-- _info_ : You can test only the relevant fields
+- _info_ : You can test only the relevant fields in the response.
-- _info_ : use the _generateTests_ goal to avoid running everything.
+- _info_ : to directly generate the contract tests, use the `spring-cloud-contract:generateTests` goal of plugin directly to avoid running full maven build.
 - _info_ : For very complex use case, you can also [reference the parameters from the request](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#contract-dsl-referencing-request-from-response)
 - Uncomment the test `shoudCreateBookIntoInventory` and make it test the create POST endpoint.
 The problem here is the random UUID.
 You can either control the UUID generator in the test or use matchers.
 - Create the contract `shoudReduceStockInInventory` and make it test the reduce stock POST endpoint.
 You also have to uncomment it to show some ATDD practices :)